 So, while sustainable fashion is on the rise, and is clearly a better way of doing things, it’s not quite the answer to the problem of that enormous, stubborn pile of fabric.
 Still, there are sustainable solutions and that’s where recycled fashion comes in.
 It’s a growing area because it’s an appealing midpoint between an item that’s second-hand and new.
 And you can see that more and more people are searching for recycled clothes over time.

 Yet, while there’s movement it’s still early days for textile recycling.
-At the moment, less than 1% of textile waste is recycled, despite 95% of textiles being suitable for recycling.
+At the moment, less than 1% of textile waste is recycled, while 70% of European textile waste being suitable for recycling into new clothing.
+That is, once certain recycling technologies are fully mature - currently, they're on the brink of commercialization.
 But if more people and brands get involved, then that mountain of thrown-away stuff is going to start diminishing.

 The different types of recycled fashion